Finite Volume Graph Network(FVGN): Predicting unsteady incompressible fluid dynamics with finite volume informed neural network: Problem Setup Methodology

+FVM works for equations in conservation form.
+It can be shown via the divergence theorem\cite{moukalled2016finite} that transforms the volume integral of $\phi$ over a single cell into the surface integral over the cell's faces.
+Therefore we can use conservation laws to form the governing equations in an integral form.
+And Eq.(\ref{momtem}) and Eq.(\ref{continus_difference}) can be integrated and applied the divergence theorem lead to formulas as follows,

+Eq.(\ref{NS-integration-continus}) represents the continuity equation, Eq.(\ref{NS-integration-x-mom}) and Eq.(\ref{NS-integration-y-mom}) stands for momentum equation in $x$ and $y$ direction.
+More specifically, we define flux $\mathbf{J}\equiv\mathbf{A}-\mathbf{D}$, $\mathbf{A}=\mathbf{u}_f\mathbf{u}_f$ and $\mathbf{D}=\bigtriangledown \mathbf{u}$.
+Meanwhile, in the above integral, the form of the pressure term is obtained by employing the divergence theorem in a broader sense\cite{wu_vortical_2015}, thereby transforming the pressure gradient into the integral form of pressure on the face of the control volume.

-The original meshes generated by traditional numerical solvers can be viewed as a graph $G_{vertex}=(V_{v}, E_{v})$, where $V_{vertex}$ corresponds to physics domain nodes, and $E_{v}$ corresponds to physics domain edges (Fig.~\ref{graph_representation} a.).
+The original grid generated by traditional numerical solvers can be viewed as a graph $G_{v}=(V, E_{v})$, where $\mathbf{v}_i \in V$ corresponds to grid nodes and $e_{v_{ij}} \in E_{v}$ corresponds to grid edges (Fig.~\ref{graph_representation} a.).
+This is known as cell-centered transformation.

-In the cell-centered graph representation $G_{cell}=(V_{c},E_{c})$, $V_{c}$ represents the physics domain cell centroids solutions or cell indices, while $E_{c}$ represents the edges between physics domain cell centers (Fig.~\ref{graph_representation} b.).
-The two types of mesh in question represent a choice often encountered in the traditional finite volume method's solution process: whether to utilize cell-centered or vertex-centered grids to determine the control volume \cite{moukalled2016finite}.
+And, we can also use the vertex-centered graph $G_{c}=(C, E_{c})$ to represent the grid. $\mathbf{c}_i \in C$ are grid elements and also where physical variables are placed, while $e_{c_{ij}} \in E_{c}$ are edge attributes subscript by two neighboring cells indices (Fig.~\ref{graph_representation} b.).
+These two types of variable placement methods are commonly used in traditional finite volume methods\cite{moukalled2016finite}.
 The computational accuracy may vary with the choice of cell-centered or vertex-centered grids.
 However, in this work, we can take advantage of both mesh types simultaneously to enhance the efficiency of graph neural networks during the message-passing process.
-And in our model, an assumption, that is $E_{(v_{i},v_{j})}$ and $E_{(c_{i},c_{j})}$ have the same edge features, is made.
-So $\mathbf{e}_{i}^{k}$ equals $\mathbf{r}_{i}^{k}$, In the later section, we only use $E_{(c_{i},c_{j})}$ as the edge attribute of $G_{vertex}$ and $G_{cell}$.
-For further details, please refer to sec.~\ref{Message Passing Process Comparsion}.
+In our model, an assumption, that is $E_{v}$ and $E_{c}$ share the same edge attributes, is made.
+Therefore, in the latter section, we only use $E_{c}$ as the edge attribute of both $G_{v}$ and $G_{c}$.
+For further details, please refer to Sec.~\ref{Message Passing Process Comparsion}.